 The Marathon 2 Marathon or affectionately called M2M is the biggest event Marathon hosts.
-With a population of 420, our population can more than double on race day with 368 racers (2015) for a marathon, half marathon 10k or 5k.
+With a population of 420, our population can more than triple on race day with 538 racers (2018) for a marathon, half marathon 10k or 5k.
 Unlike runs in larger towns, our racers have a HUGE impact on our economy and everyone who lives here is very excited to have them.
-Since 2011 the M2M has contributed $45,500 back into the community organizations which include the Marathon Volunteer Fire Dpt., Marathon Parent Teacher Organization, Marathon Public Library, Marathon Baptist Church, Marathon ISD as well as dollars into our local businesses.
+100% of the proceeds go back into the town.
+It is a total fundraiser and since 2011 the M2M has contributed $72,203 back into the community organizations which include the Marathon Volunteer Fire Dpt., Marathon Parent Teacher Organization, Marathon Public Library, Marathon Baptist Church, Marathon ISD, the Marathon Clinic as well as dollars into our local businesses.
 It is a heartfelt race of appreciation.

 It is a big leap from when informal marathoners would run along the hill, winding southern trek of U.S. 385 from Spring Creek Ranch north into town.
 The M2M was formally started in 2003 by Susan Combs, (Texas Agriculture Commissioner, Texas Comptroller and local ranch owner) and Paul Carozza (Runtex) who moved the race to U.S. 90 with contestants running east from the outskirts of Alpine into Marathon.